NVIDIA/NeMo-Skills/docs/evaluation/code.md

   }
 }
 ```
 Keep in mind there is some variance between runs, so we recommend running evaluation multiple times and averaging out the resolve rate.
+To do that automatically, you can set `--benchmarks=swe-bench:N`, where N is your desired number of repeats.

 To evaluate the same model with SWE-agent,
 all you need to do is replace `openhands` with `swe_agent` in the command above.